 San Agustín is most well known for being one of Colombia’s most important archaeological zones.
 Dozens of examples of large sculptures that adorned the burial sites of the indigenous peoples in precolonial times have been discovered.
 Fortunately, many have been very well preserved, and some of the most important sites are protected in parks open to the public today.

 San Agustín Archaeological Park

 This is the main site to see the indigenous sculptures.
-Here there are a number of burial mounds, where some of the most impressive examples of the intricate sculptures have been found.
+Here there are a number of burial mounds, where some of the most impressive examples of intricate sculptures have been found.
 Atop the largest hill, you will get an incredible view of the surrounding mountains.
-This is perhaps the largest and most important archaeological site in Colombia and is a must visit in San Agustín.
+This is perhaps the largest and most important archaeological site in Colombia and is a must-visit in San Agustín.